verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 #### Provisioning
-When you apply the component YAML above, Kubernetes will create a `component.oam.verrazzano.io` resource, but the Coherence cluster will not be created until you create the ApplicationConfiguration resource, which references this component.
+When you apply the component YAML above, Kubernetes will create a `component.oam.verrazzano.io` resource, but the Coherence cluster will not be created until you create the ApplicationConfiguration resource, which references the Coherence component.
 When the application is created, Verrazzano creates a Coherence resource for each cluster, which is subsequently processed by the Coherence operator, resulting in a new cluster.
 Once a cluster is created, the Coherence operator will watch the Coherence resource to reconcile the state of the cluster.
 You can add a new Coherence workload to a running application, or remove an existing workload, simply be modifying